siddbudd/palmreject/README.md

 ## Dependencies

-bash and xinput
+bash and xinput (both preinstalled on Ubuntu)

 ## Function

-Turns off touchscreen input when stylus is near screen.
-Stylus status is checked every 100 ms, a timeout is by default set to 2 seconds for re-enabling the touchscreen after stylus input.
+- Turns off touchscreen input when stylus is near screen.
+- Stylus status is checked every 100 ms, a timeout is by default set to 2 seconds for re-enabling the touchscreen after stylus input.

 ## Usage

-Run "xinput list" to check the IDs of your devices and edit the respective lines in palmreject.sh.
+1. Run "xinput list" to check the IDs of your devices and edit the respective lines in palmreject.sh.
-Run ./palmreject.sh every time you login.
+2. Run ./palmreject.sh every time you login.